WSTQ-LP: History

-Until 2005, WSTQ-LP carried the Bill Keeler Show (a daily and later weekly local comedy series that was based in Utica and aired on Fox affiliate WFXV).
-When the show did not register in the ratings and was losing money, Keeler yanked the show from the Syracuse market in 2005, also citing upcoming FCC requirements which required closed captioning of all produced content, including his program.

 On January 24, 2006, CBS Corporation (which split from Viacom in December 2005) and Time Warner's Warner Bros.
 Entertainment (the division that operated The WB) announced that they would dissolve UPN and The WB, and move some of their programs to a newly created network operated as a joint venture between the companies, The CW Television Network.
 As a result of that announcement, WSTQ-LP revealed in March that it would become Syracuse's affiliate with the new network.
 The station became a CW affiliate on September 18 and changed its branding to "CW 6".
 On March 27, 2006, Raycom Media announced the sale of WSTQ-LP and WSTM-TV to Barrington Broadcasting.
 Also in 2006, Ion Television affiliate WSPX-TV filed an application with the FCC to broadcast its digital signal on channel 14 where WSTQ-LP's analog signal was located.
 This was eventually abandoned in favor of channel 15 on December 3, 2008.
 WSTQ-LP was largely unaffected by the consolidation of WSTM-TV with rival WTVH on March 2, 2009.
 On February 28, 2013, Barrington Broadcasting announced the sale of its entire group, including WSTQ-LP, to the Sinclair Broadcast Group.
 The sale was completed on November 25.

 The station held an application to flash-cut its analog signal to digital on UHF channel 14.
-Using the WSTQ-LD call sign (referring to low-powered digital), it would have drastically increased the station's coverage area, utilizing the WSTM tower in Onondaga.
+Using the WSTQ-LD call sign (referring to low-power digital), it would have drastically increased the station's coverage area, utilizing the WSTM tower in Onondaga.
 The application was withdrawn after the FCC slotted WSYT into the physical channel 14 position as part of their spectrum reallocation across the United States.